-What is Bullet?
+What is Bullet?edit

 Bullet is an open source real-time physics simulation API: http://bulletphysics.org/wordpress/

 A Bullet simulation contains bodies, forces and constraints, and produces motion on the bodies.

 Bodies are much like physical objects in the real world and have many of the same physical properties: mass, size, kinetic friction etc. They also occupy space in the world, and no two physical objects can occupy the same space.
 When two physical objects attempt to occupy the same space in the world, they collide, and the same is true for the bodies in a Bullet simulation.
 Each body has a collision shape, which determines how it collides with other bodies.
 Examples of bodies: a brick wall, a baseball.